bitfinexcom/dazaar/docs/protocol.md

 2: world
 ```

-The Merkle Tree "spans" the data in the following way
+The Merkle tree "spans" the data in the following way

 ```
   1 <-------+
- / \        |--- Merkle Tree roots
+ / \        |--- Merkle tree roots
 0   2  4 <--+

 h   d  w